-Then, neighbors say, he slipped into the next bedroom and made love to Mary Champlin while his wife’s body was still warm.
+Then, neighbors say, he slipped into the next bedroom and made love to Mary Champlin, his wife’s body still warm.

 Mary Champlin, 31, lived in Vergennes with her four children.
-Mary’s husband worked in Essex, New York and was home only for a day or two a month.
-Mary’s husband had left her once because Mary had taken up with a lawyer from North Adams, Massachusetts.
-But their marriage had been patched up.
+Mary’s husband worked in Essex, N.Y., and stayed home only for a day or two a month.
+Mary’s husband had left her once because Mary had taken up with a lawyer from North Adams, Mass.
+But they managed to patch up their marriage.

-In January of 1877, Ezra first met Mary.
-The occasion was a church social held at Ezra and Cordelia’s home.
-The children and the adults at the social played a game and as penalty for losing, Ezra had to kiss Mary.
+In January of 1877, Ezra first met Mary at a church social held at his home .
+The children and the adults at the social played a game, and as penalty for losing Ezra had to kiss Mary.
 Mary was not particularly attractive, as her friends describer her, but that silly kiss was Ezra’s undoing, he would later say.

 As Cordelia lay sick, tongues began wagging in town.
-Mary’s presence in the home was deemed improper.
-Mary’s husband Wilbur tried to persuade Mary to leave town, but she refused and he left with their children.
+They deemed Mary’s presence in the home improper.
+Mary’s husband, Wilbur, tried to persuade Mary to leave town, but she refused and he left with their children.

 Cordelia’s father only learned of her sickness a day before she died.
 He ordered doctors to investigate, and they grew suspicious.
-They suspected poison, and Cordelia’s father hired one of Ezra’s friends to secretly act as a private investigator.
-That investigator would masquerade as a friend to Ezra and worm his way further into Ezra and Mary’s confidence.
+They suspected poison.
+So Cordelia’s father hired Solon Burroughs, one of Ezra’s friends to worm his way further into Ezra and Mary’s confidence.

-Wilbur Champlin acknowledged that he had a quantity of arsenic that he used for preserving birds as trophies, and that his wife Mary would have access to it.
+Wilbur Champlin acknowledged he had a quantity of arsenic that he used for preserving birds as trophies.
+Mary had access to it, he said.
 Cordelia’s father had her body investigated by Peter Collier, a chemist at the University of Vermont.

-Finally, the sheriff made three arrests: Ezra, Mary and Solon Burroughs, the man hired by Cordelia’s father to investigate.
+Finally, the sheriff made three arrests: Ezra, Mary and Solon Burroughs.
 Ezra confided to Solon that he believed that all three of them would hang if they couldn’t find a way to stop the investigation.
-Egged on by Burroughs, Ezra wrote to Professor Collier; he would pay the professor $350 to stop his investigation.
+Egged on by Burroughs, Ezra wrote to Professor Collier offering to pay him $350 to stop his investigation.